TeriForey/fawkes/docs/source/tutorial/namerun.rst

 Enter Process Parameters
 ------------------------

-Click on *Run NAME-on-JASMIN - Standard Location* and you will get a form to enter the process parameters:
+Click on *Run NAME-on-JASMIN* and you will get a form to enter the process parameters:

 .. image:: ../_images/tutorial/Stdrun.png